dilshankarunarathne/enhanced-advertising-backend/classifiers/README.md

 It utilizes both TensorFlow for age and gender estimation and OpenCV for face detection and landmarks extraction.
 Additionally, it includes support for using Caffe models for age and gender estimation.

-The application will then prompt you to enter the path to the image you want to process.
-After entering the path, the application will process the image and display the results.

 ## Dependencies

 - [TensorFlow](https://www.tensorflow.org/)